omise/bluepine/README.md

 ### Serializing schema

-In order to serialize schema, we just pass schema defined in previous step to `Serializer`.
+To serialize schema, just pass the schema defined in the previous step to `Serializer`.

 > The object to be serialized can be a `Hash` or any `Object` with method/accessor.